Preventing Sudden Cardiac Death of the Young

 - Where are the automated external defibrillators (AEDs) located in your school building, are they properly maintained and inspected, and who knows how to use them?

-The MI HEARTSafe Schools Award Program was developed to help schools be prepared for a cardiac emergency.
-Schools meeting the minimum criteria will be awarded the MI HEARTSafe School designation, receive a letter of commendation, and be spotlighted on our website, all at no cost to the school.
+The MI HEARTSafe Schools Award Program was developed to help schools prepare for a cardiac emergency.
+Schools meeting the criteria will be awarded the MI HEARTSafe School designation, receive a letter of commendation, and be spotlighted on our website, all at no cost to the school.

 For questions about MI HEARTSafe Schools Award Program, please email MDHHS-MI-HeartSafe@michigan.gov.